Alabama vs Maryland Players to Watch - Second Round

 Maryland Players to Watch

-Reese tops the Terrapins in rebounding (7.3 per game), and averages 11.4 points and 1 assists.
-He also posts 0.8 steals and 1.2 blocked shots.
+Reese is averaging a team-leading 7.3 rebounds per contest.
+And he is contributing 11.4 points and 1 assists, making 63.3% of his shots from the field.

 Donta Scott gets the Terrapins 11.5 points, 6 rebounds and 1.6 assists per game.
-He also puts up 0.7 steals and 0.8 blocked shots.
+He also posts 0.7 steals and 0.8 blocked shots.

-The Terrapins get 11.6 points, 4.2 rebounds and 2.6 assists per game from Hakim Hart.
+Hakim Hart gives the Terrapins 11.6 points, 4.2 rebounds and 2.6 assists per game.
+He also delivers 1.1 steals and 0.2 blocked shots.

-The Terrapins get 7.4 points, 1.9 rebounds and 1.1 assists per game from Don Carey.
+The Terrapins receive 7.4 points, 1.9 rebounds and 1.1 assists per game from Don Carey.

 Alabama Top Performers (Last 10 Games)